When profits align with positive outcome, free or open markets make sense.

 Fire.
 A corporation that benefited from putting out fires would naturally want more fires burning.
 More fires = more profit.

-Police.
-A corporation that benefited from providing police services would naturally want more unrest, more violence, more mayhem in society.
+Police and correctional facilities.
+A corporation that benefited from providing police services or incarceration would naturally want more unrest, more violence, more mayhem in society.
 More chaos = more profit.

 Hospitals.
 A corporation that benefited from fixing people’s injuries and illnesses would naturally want lots and lots of sick and injured people.
 More illness = more profits.